It’s the Law: Comprehensive Evaluations

 In order to develop an education plan that addresses the needs of a child, the needs have to be identified in full.
 More on this at §300.304(1)(ii):

-All of this was after the school district denied the child an evaluation three times between first and sixth grades, and repeatedly cited good grades among the reasons not to evaluate.
+All of this came after the school district denied the student an evaluation three times between first and sixth grades, and repeatedly cited good grades among the reasons not to evaluate.

 Neither grades nor severe discrepancies can be used to deny evaluations.